andreazerbato04/Nautilus_Marine_Energy_Harvester/construction/readme.md

 Put the two TP4056 on parallel and connect all to the battery pack.<br>
 This is the rappresentation.
 The circuit is do on fritzing.<br><br>
 <img width="1632" height="777" alt="image" src="https://github.com/user-attachments/assets/22fce282-cb86-4b7f-bb91-088a20881fcb" /><br><br>
- The circuit is do on fritzing.
-You can download the file in this folder or tapping this link [Download `circuit with AC motor.fzz`](schematics/nautilus_circuit.fzz?raw=true)
+ The circuit was create fritzing.
+You can find the file in this folder and downolad it.
 <h2>OUR PROTOTYPE</h2>